Pope Sixtus IV: Nepotism

 The secular fortunes of the Della Rovere family began when Sixtus invested his nephew Giovanni with the lordship of Senigallia and arranged his marriage to the daughter of Federico III da Montefeltro, duke of Urbino; from that union came a line of Della Rovere dukes of Urbino that lasted until the line expired, in 1631.
 Six of the thirty-four cardinals that he created were his nephews.

 In his territorial aggrandizement of the Papal States, his niece's son, Cardinal Raffaele Riario (for whom the Palazzo della Cancelleria was constructed) was suspected of colluding in the failed Pazzi conspiracy of 1478 to assassinate both Lorenzo de' Medici and his brother Giuliano and replace them in Florence with Sixtus IV's other nephew, Girolamo Riario.
-Francesco Salviati, Archbishop of Pisa and a main organizer of the plot, was hanged on the walls of the Florentine Palazzo della Signoria.
+Francesco Salviati, Archbishop of Pisa and a main organizer of the plot, was hung on the walls of the Florentine Palazzo della Signoria.
 Sixtus IV replied with an interdict and two years of war with Florence.
+Sixtus IV himself was personally involved, though he disingenuously claimed that he did not want bloodshed.

 However, Infessura had partisan allegiances to the Colonna and so is not considered to be always reliable or impartial.
 The English churchman and Protestant polemicist John Bale, writing a century later, attributed to Sixtus "the authorisation to practice sodomy during periods of warm weather" to the "Cardinal of Santa Lucia".
 This prompted the noted historian of the Catholic Church, Ludwig von Pastor, to issue a firm rebuttal.